One of the most common questions we hear is, “Are you an LMS (Learning Management System)?”

 - Reuseable assets, assessment creation and interactivities

-Not a Matter of One Versus the Other
+Not a Matter of LCMS vs. LMS

 Unlike external authoring tools, all types of content can be housed in an LCMS.
 Authoring can be done within an LCMS, or content can be integrated from proprietary tools, such as Storyline and Captivate.
 An LCMS can feed content to different platforms for different delivery methods, while still allowing for the management of content to be synced from in the LCMS itself.
 Content can be fed into one or more LMSs without having to download, upload or reload to keep files in sync.
 Content can also be embedded within other applications such as Salesforce or fed to a Learning Experience Platform, such as Degreed or EdCast.